231tr0n/pappu/README.md

 node .
 ```

-## Running the bot in the background.
+## Running the bot in the background

 Use forever package from npm.

 ```bash
 npx forever start index.js
 ```

+## Backup of data

+All the bot data is stored in the pappu.db file which basically serves as on disk storage for the embedded sqlite engine.
+You can place it in the project root to restore the data.